rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 to me.
 And there are other Rebelskys in Iowa.
 But, well, I'm almost certain that they're not related.
 My great grandfather was from Russia.
 The Iowa Rebelskys came from Germany in the mid 1800's.

+1. The list ADT.  :teaching:joc:
+Computer scientists and computer programmers use lists all the time.
+But it's never clear to me whether or not we agree on what a list should be.
+To some, "list" means "linked list".
+To others, it means "indexed collection of values" (no, it should not mean that; but Java puts an index operation in its list interface).
+When I talk about lists, I do my best to pick a minimalist perspective.
+A list is a collection of elements (duh) that you can iterate (not every collection is necessarily iterable) and in which the client chooses manually specifies the order of iteration (e.g., "this comes before this").

+1. Fun with macros.  :joc:racket:code camps:short:
+One of the many projects we're considering for our code camp on "Code and Language" is an exercise in language generation.
+We're going to use a fairly simple generative grammar.
+For example, to say that a simple sentence is a subject, a transitive verb, and an object, we might write
+    (define (simple-sentence)
+      (combine (subject) (verb-transitive) (object))) In the simplest case, a transitive verb is one of a few words (define (verb-transitive)
+      (one-of "watches" "throws" "admires" "observes")) In that form, `one-of` is relatively easy to write; we just randomly select between the arguments.
+    (define one-of
+       (lambda vals
+         (list-ref vals (random (length vals))))) However, some definitions might involve procedure calls, including potentially expensive procedure calls.
+    (define (noun-phrase)
+      (one-of (noun)
+              (combine (adjective) (noun-phrase))))
+Yeah, that's recursive.
+So we need `one-of` to have a different evaluation strategy than is traditional in Scheme [1].
+The normal way to get other evaluation strategies is through macros.
+So I decided to write `one-of` as a macro.
+But I don't write macros nearly often enough.
+First version: Looks a whole lot like the one-of above.
+Turns out that the evaluation happens at compile time, rather than run time.
+Second version: quote the list of options [2] select randomly between them at run time, and then call `eval`.
+We get some weird scoping problems.
+Third version: A giant cond.
+Final version: Thunks.
+[1] Traditional Scheme evaluation strategy is "evaluate the arguments then pass the evaluated arguments to the procedure."
+[2] Actually, I'll turn it into a vector.

+1. How do I approach that problem?  :teaching:sketch:
+In our recent debrief of exit interviews, one particular comment from a graduating senior generated a lot of discussion.
+Approximately, "While most students develop a strategy for the problem solving process in CSC 151, there are students who do not and would benefit from a more explicit process."
+My feeling is that I illustrate a process every time we do large-group recitation-based problem solving.
+But I accept that that's implicit, rather than explicit.
+I also accept a colleague's comment that few students take careful notes on the broader problem issue.

+1. Why complain?  :rants:short:sketch:  `why-complain`

 The stack of musings
 --------------------